Print Your Money: Cash-Like Experiences with Digital Money: Design Space of the Payment System

+We find that first-time users show a good understanding of the new system.
+We find two main challenges through our observation of the testing process: network connection and NFC practice.
 The most significant concern about our system from testing users is security.
-Several users (1, 2, 3, 4, 6) are curious about recovering the money after a loss or theft and how to track thieves.

-Our payment system has a remedies plan in case of cash is stolen.
+Several users are curious about recovering the money after a loss or theft and how to track thieves.
+Our payment system has a remedy plan in case cash is stolen.
 The system allows users to invalidate the cash they print if it has not been used.
 The money will then go back to the users' accounts, ensuring that thieves cannot use the cash anymore.